Amir H. Jamal: Political

-In 1965, Jamal was appointed as Minister of Finance.
+In 1965, Jamal was appointed Minister of Finance.
 Two years later, the Arusha Declaration was proclaimed and the nation adopted a socialist path.
-Between 1972 and 1975, he was appointed as Minister for Commerce and Industries; and in this capacity he initiated a number of industrial projects in Morogoro Region.
+Between 1972 and 1975, he was appointed Minister for Commerce and Industries; and in this capacity he initiated a number of industrial projects in Morogoro Region.
 He led the Finance Ministry once again between 1975 and 1977.
+In 1977, he became a trustee of the Dag Hammarskjöld Foundation.
 Following the dissolution of the former East African Community in 1977, he was transferred to the Communication and Transport docket which he led for about two years.
 He had an arduous task of creating new national corporations and agencies.
 He led the Finance Ministry for a third time between 1979 and 1983.

 In 1980, he served as Chairman of the 35th Annual Meetings of the International Monetary Fund (IMF) and the World Bank Group.
 Upon his arrival in Washington, D.C., he was surprised when IMF staff presented him with a draft for his opening speech.
 He politely declined saying that he had brought his own.
 As Chairman, his instruction to invite the Palestine Liberation Organization as an observer to the annual meeting was refused by the World Bank President.
 He denounced the IMF as a relic of World War II designed to protect the West.

 Between 1983 and 1984, Jamal served as Minister without Portfolio and as Minister of State for Cabinet Affairs from 1984 to 1985.

 Diplomatic

-In 1985, he was appointed as Head of the country's Permanent Mission to the United Nations Office in Geneva.
+In 1985, he was appointed Head of the country's Permanent Mission to the United Nations Office in Geneva.

 He served as Chair of both the InterPress Service and Governing Council of the Sokoine University of Agriculture.
 He was also the Honorary Executive Director of the South Centre and a trustee of the Dag Hammarskjöld Foundation from 1978 to 1993.